-- A. Conflicts of Interest.
-In order to ensure their independence and impartiality, officials shall not participate in government decisions where they have a conflict of interest.
-A conflict of interest exists when any of the following has a financial interest that relates to a government decision: (1) the official, (2) the official's spouse, (3) an individual with whom the official resides, or (4) an entity that the official serves as an employee, officer, director, trustee, partner or owner.
-An "owner" for purposes of this subsection is an individual who owns one percent or more of the entity.
-Officials shall abstain from participating in deliberations and decision-making where conflicts of interest exist.
-Financial interests broadly held by Mercer Island residents shall not be deemed to be conflicts.
-A financial interest shall be deemed to exist when the individual or entity stands to incur material financial gain or loss as a result of a decision under consideration by the city. - B. Misuse of Public Position or Resources.
-Except for infrequent use at little or no cost to the city, officials shall not use public resources that are not available to the public in general, such as city staff time, equipment, supplies or facilities, for other than a city purpose. - C. Representation of Third Parties.
+- E. Representation of third parties.
 Except in the course of official duties, officials shall not appear on behalf of the financial interests of third parties before the bodies on which the officials serve or in interaction with assigned staff.
-Furthermore, the members of the city council shall not appear on behalf of the financial interest of third parties before the council or any board, commission or proceeding of the city, or in interaction with staff. - D. Gifts and Favors. - 1.
+Furthermore, the members of the city council shall not appear on behalf of the financial interest of third parties before the council or any board, commission or proceeding of the city, or in interaction with staff. - F. Gifts and favors. - 1.
 Officials shall not take any special advantage of services or opportunities for personal gain, by virtue of their public office, which are not available to the public in general.
-They may not solicit or receive anything of monetary value from any person or entity where the thing of monetary value has been solicited, or received or given or, to a reasonable person, would appear to have been solicited, received or given with intent to give or obtain special consideration or influence as to any action by the official in their official capacity; provided, that nothing shall prohibit campaign contributions which are solicited or received and reported in accordance with applicable law.
-They shall not accept or solicit any gifts, favors or promises of future benefits except as allowed by subsection (D)(2) of this section. - 2.
-The following items are presumed not to influence the vote, action, or judgment of the official, or be considered as part of a reward for action or inaction, and may be accepted: - a.
+They may not solicit or receive any thing of monetary value from any person or entity where the thing of monetary value has been solicited, or received or given or, to a reasonable person, would appear to have been solicited, received or given with intent to give or obtain special consideration or influence as to any action by the official in their official capacity; provided, that nothing shall prohibit campaign contributions which are solicited or received and reported in accordance with applicable law.
+Officials shall not accept or solicit any gifts, favors or promises of future benefits except as allowed by subsection (2). - 2.
+For the purposes of this code of ethics, the following items are presumed not to influence the vote, action, or judgment of the official, or be considered as part of a reward for action or inaction, and may be accepted: - a.
 Unsolicited flowers, plants, and floral arrangements; - b.
-Unsolicited advertising or promotional items of nominal value, such as pens and note pads;
+Unsolicited advertising or promotional items of nominal value, such as pens and note pads; - c.

-- c.
 Unsolicited tokens or awards of appreciation in the form of a plaque, trophy, desk item, wall memento, or similar item; - d.
 Unsolicited items received by an official for the purpose of evaluation or review, if the official has no personal beneficial interest in the eventual use or acquisition of the item; - e.
 Informational material, publications, or subscriptions related to the recipient's performance of official duties; - f.
 Food and beverages consumed at hosted receptions where attendance is related to the official's official duties; - g.
 Admission to, and the cost of food and beverages consumed at, events sponsored by or in conjunction with a civic, charitable, governmental, or community organization; - h.
-Unsolicited gifts from dignitaries from another city, state or a foreign country which are intended to be personal in nature; and - i.
-Food and beverages on infrequent occasions in the ordinary course of meals where attendance by the official is related to the performance of official duties. - 3.
-The presumption in subsection (D)(2) of this section is rebuttable and may be overcome based on the circumstances surrounding the giving and acceptance of the item. - E. Confidential Information.
+Unsolicited gifts from dignitaries from another city, state or a foreign country which are intended to be personal in nature; - i.
+Food and beverages on infrequent occasions in the ordinary course of meals where attendance by the official is related to the performance of official duties; and - j.
+Items from family members or friends where it is clear beyond a reasonable doubt that the gift was not made as part of any design to gain or maintain influence in the city or with the recipient in connection with city matters. - 3.
+The presumption in subsection (2) of this section is rebuttable and may be overcome based on the circumstances surrounding the giving and acceptance of the item. - G. Confidential information.
 Officials shall not disclose or use any confidential information gained by reason of their official position for other than a city purpose.
-"Confidential information" means (1) specific information, rather than generalized knowledge, that is not available to a person who files a public records request, and (2) information made confidential by law.
-(Ord.
-19C-20 § 1).

-2.60.040 Code of ethics statement.
+2.60.040 Signed acknowledgment.